girish1729/progress-up.live/content/blog/drag-and-drop.md

 The way I did the HTML5 drag and drop is quite simple.

-All you had to do is plug into the event and you are done.
+All you had to do is plug into the events and you are done.

 However I added the nice feature of background change on dragging over.